TrainFan1804/DatastructureInC/C++/3. Datatypes/README.md

 `constexpr`: **Must** have a value during compiling.\
 `const`: **Can** have a value during compiling but can also be set during runtime, e.g. through user input.

+## sizeof

+To get the size that is occupied by the variable you can use the `sizeof` operator.